Ajten Pllana

 Ajten Pllana: When did I retire, a long time ago, it’s been 22 years.

 Kaltrina Krasniqi: How did you feel about that?
-Because you spent a large part of your life in school.
+Because you have spend a great time of your life in school.

 Ajten Pllana: What?